odeke-em/sasel/README.md

-System Administration Secure Electronic Ledger -- SASEL
+Sys Admin Secured Encrypted Ledger -- SASEL
 ================================================================================

 SASEL is an implementation of a server administrator's book.